Neilshweky/CIS419-Final-Project-Text-Classification/README.md

 This the Final Project for CIS419.

-By Neil Shweky, Hersh Solanki, and Kamal El Bayrouti
+By Neil Shweky, Hersh Solanki, and Kamal El Bayrouti.

 Our Project Proposal: